 Rimini Street (RMNI) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the company had gained 8.5% over the past month, outpacing the Computer and Technology sector's gain of 1.72% and the S&P 500's gain of 2.02% in that time.
+Coming into today, shares of the company had gained 14.19% in the past month.
+In that same time, the Computer and Technology sector lost 12.29%, while the S&P 500 gained 6.31%.

-Wall Street will be looking for positivity from Rimini Street as it approaches its next earnings report date.
+Rimini Street will be looking to display strength as it nears its next earnings release, which is expected to be August 3, 2022.
 In that report, analysts expect Rimini Street to post earnings of $0.14 per share.
 This would mark year-over-year growth of 450%.
-Meanwhile, our latest consensus estimate is calling for revenue of $99.86 million, up 9.01% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $99.86 million, up 9.01% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Rimini Street.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Rimini Street.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Rimini Street currently has a Zacks Rank of #3 (Hold).
+Rimini Street is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Rimini Street is holding a Forward P/E ratio of 10.57.
-For comparison, its industry has an average Forward P/E of 42.85, which means Rimini Street is trading at a discount to the group.
+In terms of valuation, Rimini Street is currently trading at a Forward P/E ratio of 11.65.
+This represents a discount compared to its industry's average Forward P/E of 45.27.

-Also, we should mention that RMNI has a PEG ratio of 1.06.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Internet - Software industry currently had an average PEG ratio of 2.38 as of yesterday's close.
+It is also worth noting that RMNI currently has a PEG ratio of 1.17.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Internet - Software was holding an average PEG ratio of 2.84 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.